Smells fishy? Not really.

 • Polystyrene

-It takes 500 to 1 million years to decompose and can be found in filling, food packaging, disposable cutlery and plates or cassettes.
+It takes 500 to 1 million years to decompose and can be found in filling, food packaging, disposable cutlery or cassettes.

 • PVDC